AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

   In a GCP deployment, Transit FireNet function is enabled when launching the gateway.
 You can skip this step.

-3. Navigate to **MULTI-CLOUD TRANSIT -> Transit FireNet -> #2 Manage FireNet Policy**
+3. Navigate to Firewall Network -> Policy -> Manage FireNet Policy.
 #.
-Add spokes to the Inspected box for traffic inspection
+Add spokes to the Inspection Policies box for traffic inspection.

 .. note::
     By default, FireNet inspects ingress (INET to VPC) and east-west traffic (VPC to VPC) only.